-1 Agency/Group/Organization Girls, Inc. Agency/Group/Organization Type Services - Children What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This agency attended the Application Workshop on January 20, 2021.
-2 Agency/Group/Organization Central Coast Center for Independent Living (CCIL) Agency/Group/Organization Type Services - Housing Services-Persons with Disabilities What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Agency attended Application Workshop on January 21, 2021 and provided input on housing and service needs.
-3 Agency/Group/Organization Interim, Inc. Agency/Group/Organization Type Housing Services - Persons with Disabilities What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-This agency attended the Application Workshop on January 20, 2021.
-4 Agency/Group/Organization Step Up on Second Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
+6 Agency/Group/Organization R-3 Agency/Group/Organization Type Services-Housing What section of the Plan was addressed Housing Needs Assessment by Consultation?
+How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Agency attended NOFA Application Workshop on February 3, 2022.
+7 Agency/Group/Organization Monterey County Housing Authority Development Corporation Agency/Group/Organization Type Housing PHA Services - Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Agency attended NOFA Application Workshop on February 3, 2022.
+8 Agency/Group/Organization Community Homeless Solutions (CHS) Agency/Group/Organization Type Services- Homeless What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This agency attended the Application Workshop on January 20, 2021.
-5 Agency/Group/Organization Food Bank for Monterey County Agency/Group/Organization Type Other - Food Assistance What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs
+Agency attended NOFA Application Workshop on February 3, 2022.
+9 Agency/Group/Organization ECHO Housing Agency/Group/Organization Type Housing Services - Housing Services - homeless Services - Fair Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Agency attended NOFA Application Workshop on February 3, 2022.